elastic/TSDB-migration-test-kit/README.md

 10. Otherwise, we will place all updated documents in a new index.
 11. The dimensions and timestamp of the documents in this new index will be displayed in the output.

-## Why is this important

-Currently, the testing for TSDB migration is all done manually.
-The steps for this testing process can be found in [this document](https://docs.google.com/document/d/1l-PCY9zHQ0TTyQuCSbf5qKUvxV7lpfMybY0APMJweRI/edit#heading=h.qrq8p339p7it).

-There are a few drawbacks to this testing process:
-1. If we receive documents in an inconsistent manner (like it happens with GCP integration) then we cannot see if we lose information or not when TSDB is enabled.
-2. If we receive lots of documents, it is very hard to find which ones were lost.
-We have to do that manually.
-3. If we want to create situations that cause a conflict to check if TSDB is working correctly, we need to do it twice: one for TSDB disabled and one for TSDB enabled.
-4. If waiting to test for an index for 1 hour for each mode, then we would have to do the exact same thing twice: once for when TSDB is disabled, and once for when TSDB is enabled, each mode for 1 hour.

-This makes the testing process very vulnerable (and tiring).

-This approach tries to fix all those vulnerabilities in a way that the only thing the tester needs to do is give as an input the `data_stream` name with TSDB disabled.
-After that, the program will tell the tester if the dimensions set are enough or not.

 ## Understanding the program